Big Duck

-History
+Background

-The Big Duck is a duck-shaped building in Flanders, New York, 18 by 30 ft and 20 ft tall to the top of the head, enclosing 11 by 15 ft of interior space.
-The building was designed in 1931 by duck farmer Martin Maurer; shaped like a Pekin duck, it was intended as a farm shop as well as for publicity.
-Reportedly, Maurer was inspired by a building in the shape of a giant coffee pot (Swedish Coffee Pot Tower in Kingsburg, California) which he had seen during a trip to California.
+The Big Duck is a duck-shaped building in Flanders, New York, 15 by 30 ft in plan and 20 ft tall to the top of the head, enclosing 11 by 15 ft of interior space.
+An example of novelty architecture (also known as mimetic architecture), it was designed in 1931 by duck farmer Martin Maurer for use as a farm shop as well as for publicity.
+The use of mimetic architecture for roadside buildings was a growing trend in the United States by the late 1920s, with buildings having been constructed in the shape of a giant milk bottle, a tea kettle, a dog, and a tepee.
+The increasing popularity of the automobile meant that people were driving past roadside stores at high speed, necessitating large displays (described by landscape preservationist John Auwaerter as being of "bizarre scale") to attract the attention of passing motorists.